 Department of Otolaryngology and Communicative Sciences

 The ACT Center opened its doors in 1999.
-Our primary infrastructure support is provided by funding from the Mississippi State Legislature and Mississippi State Department of Health.
-(Previously, our support was in the form of grants from The Partnership for a Healthy Mississippi.)
-These funds are based on Mississippi's Master Settlement Agreement with the tobacco industry, and our recent increase in cigarette excise taxes.
+Our primary support is provided by funding from the Mississippi State Legislature, the University of Mississippi Medical Center, and Mississippi State Department of Health.

-Thomas J. Payne, PhD, is the Center Director, and oversees all statewide operations.
-Program staff include faculty, Tobacco Treatment Specialists, administrative staff, and students at various levels (undergraduate, graduate, and postdocs).
+Thomas J. Payne, PhD, is the Center Director, and oversees all operations.
+Program staff include Tobacco Treatment Specialists and administrative staff.

 - Mission.
 To improve the health of Mississippians by reducing tobacco use through treatment, education and research.

 - Vision.
 Mississippi will lead the nation in the treatment of tobacco use.

 - Goal.
 The ACT Center will serve as a treatment, educational and research resource to benefit all Mississippians.

 - Treatment.
 The provision of state-of-the-art evidence-based treatment to help Mississippians who use tobacco to achieve long-term abstinence.